WildernessLabs/Documentation/docs/Meadow/Getting_Started/Getting_Started_Meadow.Desktop/Getting_Started_Linux/index.md

 dotnet run
 ```

-A WinForm window should show up in the center of the screen saying `Hello, World`, like below:
+A GTK window should show up in the center of the screen saying `Hello, World`, like below:

 ![Create new Meadow Application](wildernesslabs_desktop_winforms.png)